 Before I go into detail here, I’d like to point out that it cost me just $400 for all of the services provided by the lawyer I used.

-The lawyer who drew up my paperwork was recommended to me by Adam the financial planner.
+The lawyer who drew up my paperwork was recommended to me by the Financial Advisor.
 I set up an appointment and met with her in her office.
 For the pet trust, I had to figure out who would be called upon to care for my horses if I were to pass away.
 First I had to name their Custodians, that is, the people who would become their new owners.
 Then I had to name someone to act as the Trustee for my trust.
 The Trustee would manage the money in the trust, and take responsibility for paying my horses’ expenses out of the trust.
 Finally, I had to name a Trust Protector, to whom the Trustee would report to on an annual basis to ensure that the funds were not being misused.

 The directives for my pet trust are part of my Last Will and Testament, so I now have a legal document that says who I want to leave my possessions to.
 At the same time, my lawyer drew up a Health Care Directive for me, which is essentially a Living Will, and a Durable Power of Attorney.
 So it’s not just my horses who are protected, I’ve also protected myself, and I’ve taken steps to make things easier on my family if I were to pass away suddenly.